paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 1987—Subsec. (g)(2).
 Pub.
 L. 100–50 substituted “paragraph (1)(B)” for “paragraph (1)”.

+#### Effective Date of 2022 Amendment
+Pub.
+L. 117–103, div.
+R, § 103(d), Mar.
+15, 2022, 136 Stat.
+821, provided that: “The amendments made by subsections (a), (b), and (c) [amending this section and sections 1087ll and 1087uu–2 of this title and repealing [section 1070h of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070h)] shall take effect as if included in the FAFSA Simplification Act (title VII of division FF of Public Law 116–260 [see Tables for classification]) and subject to the effective date of section 701(b) of such Act [[20 U.S.C.
+1001](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001) note], as amended by this division (including the authorization provided under section 102(c)(1)(A) [see On-Time Effective Date Permitted note below]).”

 #### Effective Date of 2020 Amendment
 Amendment by Pub.
-L. 116–260 effective July 1, 2023, except as otherwise expressly provided, and applicable with respect to award year 2023–2024 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
+L. 116–260 effective July 1, 2024, except as otherwise expressly provided, and applicable with respect to award year 2024–2025 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
 L. 116–260, set out as a note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001).

 #### Effective Date of 2011 Amendment
 Amendment by section 309(a) of Pub.
 L. 112–74 effective July 1, 2012, see section 309(g) of Pub.
 L. 112–74, set out as a note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001).